 As with many Empidonax flycatchers, voice is the best way to find and identify Pacific-slope Flycatchers.
 Listen for the male’s sharp song and rising call note, given frequently during the first few weeks of nesting.
 During the breeding season, and also during migration in April and September, a streamside hike through a wooded canyon has a good chance of turning up a Pacific-slope Flycatcher.
 Concentrate especially on spots where bug-filled gaps in the forest canopy make for good flycatching.

 - Cool Facts

-- The scientific name of the Pacific-slope Flycatcher, difficilis, is appropriate.
+- The species name of the Pacific-slope Flycatcher, difficilis, is appropriate.
 It means "difficult," and this species is extremely difficult to distinguish from the similar Cordilleran Flycatcher.

 - In parts of the interior Northwest, Pacific-slope Flycatchers sometimes hybridize with Cordilleran Flycatchers where their ranges meet.
 In this region, vocalizations also vary and can be difficult to ascribe to one species or the other.

 - The population of Pacific-slope Flycatchers breeding on the Channel Islands off southern California may actually be a distinct species.
 It is larger than mainland populations, has a longer bill, a paler chest, slightly different vocalizations, and differs genetically.